 National Reemployment (Jobs) Strategy

-The National Reemployment Strategy is designed to get people back to work by reducing current unemployment, preventing future unemployment, and assist in facilitating employment opportunities.
-The strategy focuses on creating employment opportunities, enhancing the labour supply, promoting equality and equity in the labour market, and building a more robust workforce through information, training, and education.
+The National Reemployment Strategy focuses on creating employment opportunities, enhancing the labour supply, promoting equality and equity in the labour market, and building a more robust workforce through information, training, and education.

 Youth Employment Strategy